kobanyan/serverless-plugin-sqs-local/packages/serverless-plugin-sqs-local/README.md

 yarn add --dev @serverless-plugin-sqs-local/serverless-plugin-sqs-local
 ```

-Then inside your project's serverless.yml file, add following entry to the plugins section before serverless-offline (and after serverless-webpack if presents).
+Then inside your project's serverless.yml file, add following entry to the plugins section before serverless-offline and after serverless-webpack if presents.

 ```yaml
 plugins: